Tiny-Earth/DemoSite/site/src/revisited.md

 - **Reflect on research:** How could you continue learning from new evidence on teaching and learning?

 ### Make a Checklist

 Map out all the steps remaining to build out your course and note what remains to be done:

 - Finish and align learning objectives, assessments, and activities
-- Create detailed instructional materials to support them
+- Create detailed instructional materials to support your newly defined objectives
 - Work on inclusive learning environment
 - Work on overall course structure
 - Establish a learner-centered syllabus / inclusive welcome materials
 - Identify when and how will you practice teaching with these new tools
 - Other: _____

 ## Call to Action